 We spent our Thanksgiving clearing land and cooking, it was quite the to-do list.
 After we saw how much Buckthorn had taken over our property earlier this fall and subsequently removed as much of it as we could (more on that process in a later post), there was a section of land just beyond the garden on a very gentle slope that would be ideal for a fruit and nut orchard.
-There was a slew of dead ash trees, a rusty old fence, and what I'm sure is a hefty crop of Buckthorn berries ready to sprout given the chance on that location, so we took it upon ourselves to get started this fall in preparing the land for an orchard and future fruit guild.
+There was a slew of dead ash trees, a rusty old fence, and what I'm sure is a hefty crop of Buckthorn berries ready to sprout given the chance on that location, so we took it upon ourselves to get started this fall in preparing the land for an orchard and future food forest.
 What exactly does that mean?
 Well read on and learn how to get yourself off on the best foot when a fruit and nut orchard is in your homesteading plan!

 The last two weeks have been full of sore muscles and helping hands.
 It has been a marathon getting our vegetable garden finished up as well as planting our food forest in the back of the property.
 We couldn't have done it without frequent visits from both our parents, family rocks guys!